-PennDOT is available for consultation anytime the municipality or school requests.
+PennDOT is available for consultation at the request of the municipality or school.
 The jurisdictional municipality is responsible for funding the installation and subsequent maintenance of any flashing school speed limit signs and/or flat sheet aluminum signs.

+Notes:
-Notes: Municipalities are responsible for furnishing the permit condition diagram to PennDOT for approval.

-PennDOT will issue the application to install flashing warning devices upon approval of the Engineering and Traffic Study.

-PennDOT does not place School signs.
-Any person wishing to erect a School sign (S1-1), School Bus Stop Ahead sign (S3-1), School Bus Turn Around sign (S3-1-1), or School Bus Crossing sign (S3-3) must contact the municipality.

-Approvals/permits are issued to the school district or the local municipality.
-A request for review by PennDOT to determine if conditions warrant the placement of the sign can be made by the school district or local municipality in writing.
+- Municipalities are responsible for furnishing the permit condition diagram to PennDOT for approval. - PennDOT will issue the application to install flashing warning devices upon approval of the Engineering and Traffic Study. - PennDOT does not place school or school-relates signs.
+Any person wishing to erect a School sign (S1-1), School Bus Stop Ahead sign (S3-1), School Bus Turn Around sign (S3-1-1), or School Bus Crossing sign (S3-3) must contact the municipality. - Approvals/permits are issued to the school district or the local municipality.
+A request for review by PennDOT to determine if conditions warrant the placement of the sign can be made by the school district or local municipality.